 The Company reinsures a portion of the insurance risks associated with its traditional life, DI and LTC insurance products through reinsurance agreements with unaffiliated reinsurance companies.
-During the third quarter of 2021, RiverSource Life reinsured 100% of its insurance risk associated with its life contingent immediate annuity policies in force as of July 1, 2021 through a reinsurance agreement with Commonwealth.
-Policies issued after July 1, 2021 are not subject to this reinsurance agreement.
-See Note 1 for more information on the fixed deferred and immediate annuity reinsurance transaction.
+RiverSource Life Insurance Company ("RiverSource Life") reinsures 100% of its insurance risk associated with its life contingent immediate annuity policies in force as of June 30, 2021 through a reinsurance agreement with Commonwealth.
+Policies issued on or after July 1, 2021 and policies issued by RiverSource Life of NY are not subject to this reinsurance agreement.